 5. The MBS Application Provider creates an MBS User Data Ingest Session with the MBSTF (via the MBSF) and the latter ingests the user data via Nmb8.

+5a.
+Optionally, if Object Repair is provisioned, the MBSTF establishes an Object Repair ingest session with the MBS AS, and the latter ingests the relevant user data via reference point MBS-12.

 6. The MBS-Aware Application requests the MBS Client to access a specific MBS User Service by invoking procedures at MBS-6.

 7. Optional: If it has not already been received in step 3 above, the MBSF Client may discover additional access information about this MBS User Service by querying the MBSF via MBS-5.